 Top recommendation: Thanh Chuong’s Viet Palace

-Hanoi, Vietnam’s capital, is an eclectic melting pot full of history and culture.
-Bustling markets and ornate temples provide both a buzz and peaceful tranquillity, while the wide range of street food means you can feast your way across the capital.
+Hanoi, Vietnam’s capital is an eclectic melting pot, full of history and culture.
+Bustling markets and ornate temples provide both a buzz and peaceful tranquility, while the wide range of street food means you can feast your way across the capital.